Updated February 2018

 That's part of the problem of using the language of debt.
 People feel they're doing something wrong by not repaying.
 Calling it a graduate contribution system would improve this.

 Initially in 2012, the system was set up with the anticipation that under 50% wouldn't fully repay.
 They got that wrong, and now it's predicted to be far higher.
+It was 77% just before the announcement of the repayment threshold increasing to £25,000, and is now 83%.
 That means this has been nowhere near as successful for the public purse as it was supposed to be.

 PS: I've one more thought on this, though it may make your brain hurt.
 The problem with saying the "taxpayer foots the bill" for what's unpaid, or "the state makes a loss if student loans aren't repaid", is that the whole concept of what SHOULD be repaid is arbitrary.